- Finance & Tech

 So why do I write about prepping?
 I choose prepping and survivalism because both have played such a strong role in my life.
-It started when I was a little child taking my first step outdoors, to busting my head in a cubicle corporate law farm, then off to wearing a uniform and carrying out room clearance drills.
+It started when I was a little child taking my first step outdoors, to busting my head in a cubicle office, then off to wearing a uniform and learning to shoot a rifle.

 First, let me confess something, I write lists.
 It is how these words made their way to your screen today.
 I have been making mental lists since I was a boy scout.
 I’d learn the steps of tying a knot, just like my own shoelaces.
 One, two and three.
 As I grew older, I learnt that sometimes these simple steps fail, so I needed to plan for those failures.

-My career took me from writing lists in law school, to etching out failure plans in a corporate law firm.
-This wasn’t enough for me, my passion for the outdoors and critical thinking led me to the army where I spent a number of years and was fortunate to work overseas.
+My career took me from writing lists in university, to etching out failure plans in a corporate firm.
+This wasn’t enough for me, my passion for the outdoors and critical thinking led me to being involved with the military.

 All of that has resulted in my work on The Prepping Guide.
-These are highly valuable lessons I have learnt in my corporate life, my army career, my failures and my planning.
+These are highly valuable lessons I have learnt in my corporate life, in the military, my failures and my planning.
 Why are they important?
 Because they keep myself, my family and my friends safe, healthy and for the most part, happy.
 And I hope they do for yours too.